loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

     try await Saga(input: "content", output: "deploy")
       .register(
         metadata: EmptyMetadata.self,
-        readers: [.parsleyMarkdownReader(itemProcessor: itemProcessor)],
+        readers: [.parsleyMarkdownReader(itemProcessor: addExclamationToTitle)],
         writers: [.itemWriter(swim(renderItem))]
       )
   }
 }
 ```

+> tip: You can check the [source of loopwerk.io](https://github.com/loopwerk/loopwerk.io), which uses a custom item processors and a custom processing step, for more inspiration.

-It's also easy to add your own readers, writers, and renderers; search for [saga-plugin](https://github.com/topics/saga-plugin) on Github.
+It's also easy to add your own readers and renderers; search for [saga-plugin](https://github.com/topics/saga-plugin) on Github.
 For example, [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader) adds an `.inkMarkdownReader` that uses Ink and Splash.

 ## Development server